 In some of its communities/portfolios, SHA co-locates units funded through project-based vouchers and low-income public housing.
 Combining program management and policies for both of these types of units (referred to as Streamlined Low Income Housing Program, or SLIHP, units) within the same community/portfolio reduces costs by eliminating redundancies, including duplicative rent reviews and inspections.
 It also avoids unnecessary disparities between tenants of the two different types of units.
-SHA's current implementation of this activity allows for all units subsidized by project-based housing choice vouchers to be operated like public housing subsidized units in communities/portfolios that receive both types of subsidy.
+SHA's current implementation of this activity allows for all units subsidized by project-based housing choice vouchers to be operated like public housing subsidized units located within SHA properties but not necessarily co-located with public housing.
 This streamlined approach includes transfer policies as well as acceptance of slight differences (generally less than \$1) in rent calculation caused by different data systems of record for vouchers and public housing.

-Strategy Description First identified Status Year(s) updated Agency-wide st rategies 15.A.01 Combined program management: Combined program management for project-based vouchers co-located with public housing or other units in communities operating both subsidy types.
+Strategy Description First identified Status Year(s) updated Agency-wide strategies 15.A.01 Combined program management: Combined program management for project-based vouchers co-located with public housing or other units in SHA-owned properties.
 2008 MTW Plan Activated in 2008 2008-R 2009 2010 2014 2018